af-adam/phpfog-docs/faqs.markdown

 For WordPress, you can get a backup of your file system with the [ManageWP plugin](http://managewp.com/).

+#### How do I log into New Relic? {#newrelic}

+Just use the email address your PHP Fog account is under as your username and your original MySQL password.

 #### Can my app access third party services? {#3rdparty}

 Yes.
 PHP Fog apps have no firewalls or other network blocking mechanisms, so your app is free to call external web services.